The Dirty's Hooman Karamian, a.k.a., "Nik Richie" Wusses Out

 But when I began to ask Karamian if he'd done business as Corbin Grimes, he laughed, and said, "This is so funny...The saddest part about this is that I'm the biggest supporter of the New Times."

 Karamian's flacks, who were still on the line as well, then jumped in and told Karamian to hang up.
 The flacks were ticked because I hadn't cleared this line of questioning with them first.
 I told them that's not the way journalism works.
 At least not the way New Times practices it.
-The thing I don't understand is, if Karamian's got nothing to hide, why won't he answer questions about his business as "Corbin Grimes" with CIG?
+The thing I don't understand is, if Karamian's got nothing to hide, why won't he answer questions about his business with CIG?

 New Times has attempted to talk to Karamian before about this, but he has refused our interview requests.
 This time, he and his flacks came calling to us.
 He can hardly be surprised that we took the opportunity to ask him some real questions.
 After all, that's what we're here for.